cran/benchmarkme/README.md

 <http://r.research.att.com/benchmarks/R-benchmark-25.R>, for assessing
 the speed of your system.

+The package is for R 3.5 and above.
+In previous versions R, detecting the effect of the byte compiler was tricky and produced unrealistic comparisons.

 ## Overview

 A straightforward way of speeding up your analysis is to buy a better